openstack-infra/zuul/doc/source/user/jobs.rst

       configuration of items ahead in a dependent pipeline changes, Zuul creates a new buildset and restarts all of the jobs.

+   .. var:: child_jobs

+      A list of the first level child jobs to be run after this job has finished successfully.

    .. var:: ref

       The git ref of the item.
 This will be the full path (e.g.,